Yandex Cloud

 2. To create a new driver, click New in the Driver Manager window:

-4. Go to the Libraries section, click Add file, specify the path to the previously downloaded YDB JDBC driver and click OK:
+4. Navigate to the Libraries section, click Add file, specify the path to the YDB JDBC driver you downloaded previously, and click OK:

-5. The Yandex Query driver will appear in the driver list.
-Double click the new driver and go to the Libraries tab, click Find Class and select tech.ydb.jdbc.YdbDriver from the drop-down list.
+5. The Yandex Query driver will appear in the list.
+Double-click the driver name, switch to the Libraries tab, click Find Class, and select tech.ydb.jdbc.YdbDriver from the drop-down list.

 Warning

-Make sure to explicitly select tech.ydb.jdbc.YdbDriver from the drop-down list by clicking it.
-Otherwise, DBeaver will assume that you have not selected a driver.
+Make sure you click tech.ydb.jdbc.YdbDriver in the drop-down list to select it.
+Otherwise, DBeaver will act as if you have not selected a driver.

 1. Create a service account named dbeaver with the editor role.